 Here’s a few of the reasons I love using Kadence!

 I wanted the ability to structure and change my homepage as needed.
 If you are new to WordPress, you might think, well of course!
-But actually, until recently, a homepage design of a WordPress theme was pretty locked in (though it could be changed with coding knowledge).
+But actually, until recently, a homepage design of a WordPress theme was pretty locked in (though it could be changed by a professional web developer).

 If you want flexibility on your homepage (or any page!) you will love the new block-based editing built on Gutenberg.
 This can be used in newer Genesis themes like Farmhouse Theme, Thyme Theme, or Glamour theme.
 But, for the ultimate in flexibility…